 Electronic recording shall be permitted only when authorized by a register and only when the submission complies with the register's data and document formatting requirements for electronic recording and with State and local procedural and formatting laws.
+This encompasses all documents that are currently recorded in Registers of Deeds offices.

-Document technologies include those that create the document and its format, such as word processing applications, text editors, proprietary document assembly software, etc. Regardless of the application used to create the document, the format of the document is critical to the county recorder and others, who must be able to view, save, print, store and rely on the validity of the document.
+Document technologies include those that c reate the document and its format, such as word processing applications, text editors, proprietary document assembly software, etc. Regardless of the application used to create the document, the format of the document is critical to the county recorder and others, who must be able to view, save, print, store and rely on the validity of the document.

 Formats being used today include TIFF, PDF, HTML and XHTML, all of which can be viewed, stored, and printed using commonly-available, freely-distributed viewer technology such as web browsers, document reading software, or operating system tools.
 Document format also encompasses paper size and font size.
 Currently, only letter and legal size paper documents are accepted.
-In an electronic environment, standard letter size (8 1⁄2 "x 11") and font size of no smaller than 10 points, facilitate easier processing in matters such as page count and determining proper recording fee amounts.
+In an electronic environment, standard letter size (8 1⁄2 " x 11") and font size of no smaller than 10 points, facilitate easier processing in matters such as page count and determining proper recording fee amounts.
+(See Standard 11 for the requirements for the eRecordation of maps and plats.)

 With regard to data format, documents need to be associated with useable data to improve the recording process.
 The capability to format the data contained in the document, or carried with the document, is important.
-XML is a widely used and often preferred method for providing access to the data contained in the document.
+X ML is a widely used and often preferred method for providing access to the data contained in the document.
 Along with industry standard definitions for the data, XML can provide both a standardized common dictionary and a common data structure for use by county recorders and document submitters.